jaimevera1107/jaimevera1107/README.md

 - 🎓 Pursuing a **Master’s in Artificial Intelligence** @ *Universidad de los Andes*
 - 📊 Working as a **Data Consultant** at *SENA’s Labor Observatory*
 - 🧪 Developing & documenting open-source projects
-- ☕ Fueling ideas with coffee=
+- ☕ Fueling ideas with coffee

 ---